-Vitamin E plays a crucial part in keeping your hormonal system balanced, meaning less PMS and its side effects to deal with such as bloating, IBS, irritability, anxiety and depression to name just a few.
+Vitamin E plays a crucial part in keeping your hormonal system balanced.
+This means less PMS and its side effects to deal with, such as bloating, IBS, irritability, anxiety and depression to name just a few.

 5. HAIR THICKENER

 As Vitamin E increases your energy by promoting good blood circulation, supplementation can improve your endurance while exercising.
-It’s antioxidant properties will also reduce the oxidative stress on your muscles, meaning quicker repairing and healing time after a workout.
+Its antioxidant properties will also help reduce the oxidative stress on your muscles, meaning quicker repairing and healing time after a workout.

 Physical exercise is a crucial addition to anti aging and the prevention of so many diseases in itself, along with a healthy diet plan and other lifestyle changes.

-You should consult with your doctor before using supplements for internal use as there can be certain side effects, which include:-
+You should consult with your doctor before using supplements for internal use.
+There can be certain side effects, which include:-